We’re Here to Help

 Income after cost: $11,100

 Right Proper Brewery produces craft beer for some of the top restaurants and bars in the region.
-Located in an old warehouse, the brewery wanted to install a new rooftop, a 56 kW rooftop solar PV system, and a 7 kW solar parking canopy.
+Located in an old warehouse, the brewery installed a new rooftop, a 56-kW rooftop solar PV system, and a 7-kW solar parking canopy with PACE financing.

 Project Cost: $396,000